leeprovoost/go-rest-api-template/README.md

 ### High-level Code Structure

 The following structure is something that has been evolved over the years.
 Back when I started writing Go applications, we didn't have best practices like this project ```https://github.com/golang-standards/project-layout```.
 I will sound very old now, but "back in the olden days", Go didn't even have a proper package/module management system, so we've come a long way.
-Let me first show the the project structure and explain what the key folders do, immediately followed by some explanation what each file does:
+Let me first show the project structure and explain what the key folders do, immediately followed by some explanation what each file does:

 ```
 - cmd --> folder that has one or more application entry points